What does a business loan broker do?

 Business loan brokers will get a commission for the business loans that they successfully facilitate.
 This is usually a small percentage of the loan amount.
 For the finance broker, the commission covers the cost of running their business, including paying overheads and salaries.
 When working with a business finance broker, the small business owner does not pay more than if dealing directly with the financial institution.
 This is because the commission is included in the cost of the loan.
 From a lender’s perspective, the business finance broker helps market its products and spends time working with borrowers.
 This decreases the work the financial institution needs to do, so it is able to pay a fee to the business loan broker for doing all the legwork.

-From the borrower’s perspective, the broker helps save time by knowing the best loans to offer and presenting options for comparison.
+From the borrower’s perspective, the broker helps save time by knowing the best business loans and presenting options for comparison.

 New tool to help business finance brokers compare business loans

-An increasing number of finance brokers have been offering unsecured business loans from fintech lenders.
+An increasing number of brokers have been offering unsecured business loans from fintech lenders.
 Companies such as Moula use leading-edge technology to streamline the loan approval process.
-Instead of completing stacks of paperwork and waiting weeks for a response, Moula safely and securely analyses bank and accounting data online.
+Instead of completing stacks of paperwork and waiting weeks for a response, Moula safely and securely analyses bank and accounting data online to make a lending decision.